-Companies are looking at the Internet of Things as inspiration to discover product opportunities.
+Companies are looking at the Internet of Things as a powerful trend that can fuel new revenue opportunities.
 They see it as an opportunity to leap-frog the competition and significantly grow their revenues.
 And yet, many companies are failing and growing disillusioned.
 So how can Product Leaders leverage IoT to discover product opportunities that can take their company to the next level?
 This is where Design Thinking can help.

-In this post, I look at proven Product Management techniques to identify problems and then explore how IoT can help you build products that solve those problems.
+In this post, I look at proven Product Management techniques to get a deep understanding of your customer’s problems and then explore how IoT can help you build products that address those needs and are profitable for your company.

 Therefore, how should companies leverage Design Thinking to discover product opportunities that leverage IoT?